Public Drop Off Depot (Windsor)

 - Drawdown (For Business Customers: Drawdown Account constitutes payment in advance.
 Payment is credited to your account and tipping fees are deducted after each use).

-Electronics: When electronic products wear out, break, or become obsolete, it creates a challenge for disposal.
+When electronic products wear out, break, or become obsolete, it creates a challenge for disposal.
 Fortunately, many old electronic and electrical products contain valuable components that can be recycled.
-Drop-off any of the following in the electronics bin at the Public Drop Off Depot, free of charge:
+Drop-off any of the following in the electronics bin at the Public Drop Off Depot, free of charge – (Note: the electronics bin is located on the composting pad at the Public Drop Off):

 - Fax Machines